The Man Who Let Deadly Snakes Bite Him 200 Times

 Is he crazy… or brilliant?

-What Tim’s done is extreme, risky, and not something anyone should copy.
-But it also shows what’s possible when curiosity meets sheer determination.
+What Tim’s done is extreme, risky, and not something anyone should copy, but it also shows what’s possible when curiosity meets sheer determination and a little bit of insanity.

 And if his self-experimentation leads to a breakthrough that saves lives?
-He’ll have earned his place in the history books.
+He’ll have earned his place in the history books for it all.

 (Preferably one with fewer emergency room visits, but hey.)

-And it’s a reminder that sometimes, progress doesn’t come from perfect labs or billion-dollar budgets.
+I take this as a nice little reminder that sometimes, progress doesn’t come from perfect labs or billion-dollar budgets.
 Sometimes it comes from one determined person willing to risk everything…in a garage full of cobras.